Looking for something?

 Powered by the Centre for Invasive Species Solutions

-Wild dogs (which by definition include all wild-living dogs, such as dingoes, feral dogs and their hybrids) prey on a variety of animals including mammals, birds and reptiles of all sizes from insects to water buffalo.
-However, they prefer to eat small and medium-sized mammals when available, including native mice, dunnarts, bandicoots and wallabies.
-Wild dogs have been implicated in the decline of several species, both historically and in the recent past.
+Wild dogs are considered a serious established pest animal in Australia and prey on a variety of animals including mammals, birds and reptiles of all sizes from insects to water buffalo.
+They prefer to eat small and medium-sized mammals when available, including native mice, dunnarts, bandicoots and wallabies.

-Want to a quick and easy digest of management information for wild dogs?
-Our printable glovebox and field baiting guides are available to order here but please note that printing and postage charges will apply in most situations.
+Want a quick and easy digest of management information for wild dogs?
+Click on the thumbnail images below to download and print our glovebox, field baiting or best-practice management guides free of charge.
+Use our order form for larger quantities, which can also feature your organisation’s logo.
+Please note that printing and postage charges will apply to most orders.